Overlapping Types of Planes in PCB Mixed-Signal Layouts

 What About Two DC Planes at Different Potentials?

 When you have two power planes at different DC voltages, they will initially charge up to their respective DC voltages, and there will not be any displacement current across the planes in this steady state.
 However, DC planes are not really at a DC potential.
-Note that, because of noise from switching regulators, each plane’s potential may only be nominally DC with some superimposed switching noise in each plane.
+Note that, because of noise from switching regulators, or transient noise due to ground/rail collapse, each plane’s potential may only be nominally DC with some superimposed switching noise in each plane.
 The atypical noise that can couple between two DC planes is:

 - Switching noise from regulators, which can span many harmonics and reach into the high MHz levels